1 Introduction to JMX Technology

 This chapter introduces JMX technology in the following sections:

-The JMX specification defines in the Java programming language an architecture, the design patterns, the APIs, and the services for application and network management and monitoring.
+The JMX Specification defines in the Java programming language an architecture, the design patterns, the APIs, and the services for application and network management and monitoring.
+The Java Management Extensions (JMX) technology is a standard part of the Java Platform, Standard Edition (Java SE platform).

-Using JMX technology, one or more Java objects known as Managed Beans (MBeans) instruments a specified resource.
+When using JMX technology, one or more Java objects known as Managed Beans (MBeans) will instrument a specified resource.
 These MBeans are registered in a core managed object server, known as an MBean server.
 The MBean server acts as a management agent and can run on most devices enabled for the Java programming language.

 The way in which resources are instrumented is completely independent from the management infrastructure.
 Resources can therefore be rendered manageable regardless of how their management applications are implemented.